ikr7/succ/README.md

-a tiny C compiler in C, for learning.
+succ is (going to be) a tiny C compiler written in C, for learning.

 based on [this book](https://www.sigbus.info/compilerbook) by [@rui314](https://github.com/rui314)